C-o-s-m-o-S/npm-component-react-ts-broken/README.md

-# TypeScript Components
+# TypeScript Components (Broken)

 This repository was created as part of a guide to publishing TypeScript React components.
-You can read the guide over here: [Publishing TypeScript React components to NPM](https://fildon.hashnode.dev/publishing-typescript-react-components-to-npm)

 ## Getting Started